DataDog/ensure-ci-success/README.md

     runs-on: ubuntu-latest
     steps:
       - name: Run Ensure CI Success
-        uses: DataDog/ensure-ci-success@v1
+        uses: DataDog/ensure-ci-success@v2
 ```

+The final step is to make this job a requirements for merges using branch protection rules.

 It's a good practice to set this job as a final job in your pipeline using `needs` parameter, to limit useless CPU time.

-The final step is to make this job a requirements for merges using branch protection rules.
+Though, if you do so, any failure will prevent this last job to run, and Github Pr engine does not account it as failed.
+So do not forget to add a parameter `if: '!cancelled()'`, it will force the job to run, unless it's explicitly cancelled.

 ## Inputs